EvansWinner/awesome-line-editors/README.md

 Ok, but for really, there is something sort of pleasant and comforting about the minimal "suckless" style of doing things—when it works.

+#### For the hard of seeing

+It seems too obvious to need mentioning (and so therefore I forgot until just today) but if you have vision problems, then a user interface like that of ed is a necessity, not just a help.
+See also *edbrowse* below.

 #### Finally, one weird thing